simranaggarwal/data-structures-geeksforgeeks-cppSTLs/readme.txt

 IterTowOfHanoi:	Iterative tower of Hanoi
 InorderStack:	Inorder traversal of binary tree without recursion
 AncestorOfNode:	Find ancestors of a node in binary tree
-TreeFromInPost:	Construct tree from given pre order and inorder traversal
+TreeFromInPre:	Construct tree from given pre order and inorder traversal
 VertSumBinTree:	Vertical sum in a given binary tree
 SumTree:	Convert a given tree to its Sum Tree
 BinFromInorder:	Construct Special Binary Tree from given Inorder traversal
+BinFromPre:	Construct a special tree from given preorder traversal

 License
  This project is licensed under the  GNU GENERAL PUBLIC LICENSE - see the LICENSE.txt file for details